lahirulke/Phishing-Attacks-How-to-Do-Phishing-How-To-Avoid-Phishing-Scams/README.md

 # Phishing-Attacks-How-to-Do-Phishing-How-To-Avoid-Phishing-Scams
-It's all about stealing sensitive information from unknown people by presenting them with a fake access to popular websites and pretending those are real web
+It's all about stealing sensitive information from unknown people by presenting them with a fake access to popular websites and pretending those are real web sites

 Index is the source code of the phishing site.Where you have to edit the button click event by replacing script code (PHP) in to the "action"